mohamedashraf8850/encrypt/README.md

 Current status is:

 - AES with PKCS7 padding
-- RSA with PKCS1 and OAEP encoding
+- RSA with PKCS1 encoding
 - Salsa20

 ## Usage